vmware-tanzu/velero/master/aws-config.md

 1. Create the IAM user:

     ```bash
-    aws iam create-user --user-name heptio-ark
+    aws iam create-user --user-name velero
     ```

-    > If you'll be using Ark to backup multiple clusters with multiple S3 buckets, it may be desirable to create a unique username per cluster rather than the default `heptio-ark`.
+    > If you'll be using Velero to backup multiple clusters with multiple S3 buckets, it may be desirable to create a unique username per cluster rather than the default `velero`.

-2. Attach policies to give `heptio-ark` the necessary permissions:
+2. Attach policies to give `velero` the necessary permissions:

     ```bash
     BUCKET=<YOUR_BUCKET>
-    cat > heptio-ark-policy.json <<EOF
+    cat > velero-policy.json <<EOF
     {
         "Version": "2012-10-17",
         "Statement": [